Gankra/cargo-mommy/book/src/customize/true-roles.md

 * Instead of reading env vars like `CARGO_MOMMYS_MOODS` for config, it will read `CARGO_DADDYS_MOODS` (note the extra "S"!)
 * If `CARGO_{TRUE_ROLE}S_ROLE` isn't set, it will default to the True Role

-The value "daddy" is abitrary here, you can pick any value.
+The value "daddy" is arbitrary here, you can pick any value.
 Make yourself a `cargo burger-chimes` if you want!

 All you have to do to change the True Role is to rename the cargo-mommy(.exe) binary to cargo-daddy(.exe).